GregoryFonseca/timol/README.md

 ## Usage

 In order to visualise a file of interest, simply call `timol <file_path>`.
-An optional argument (`-i`) can be provided to index the file in case only specific frames are of interest (note that this can also be done from within the app using the `g` hotkey).
+An optional argument (`-i`) can be provided to index the file in case only specific frames are of interest (note that this can also be done from within the app using the `i` hotkey).
 This is particularly recommended for large (xyz) files to prevent excessive loading times.

 In order to test the app without a molecular file at hand, use `timol test`.